pyserial/pyserial/pyserial/documentation/pyserial_api.rst

 .. data:: STOPBITS_ONE_POINT_FIVE
 .. data:: STOPBITS_TWO

-Note that 1.5 stop bits are not supported on Posix.
+Note that 1.5 stop bits are not supported on POSIX.
 It will fall back to 2 stop bits.

 *Byte size*